 8. Get a few things at a thrift store.
 Thrifty shopping is my thing, you guys!
 I love going to thrift stores to find unique styles, especially vintage clothing.
 If your child has a creative style, then try a thrift store to find pieces that you can’t find at the mall.

 Also, thrift stores tend to have good back-to-school sales, too.
-For instance, the Salvation Army Southeast Michigan Adult Rehabilitation Center is holding a back-to-school sale on Saturday, August 11th.
-All clothing, shoes, and accessories will be 33% off!
-Plus, you can get one free book with your purchase!
+For instance, the Salvation Army Southeast Michigan Adult Rehabilitation Center hosts special sales throughout the back-to-school season.

 9. Shop at the Dollar Store for the “cool stuff”.
 You can find really cool back-to-school gear at discount retailers like Dollar Tree, Dollar General Store, and Five Below.
 From binders and folders to color pencils and pens, discount stores like Dollar Tree always have fun school supplies at a low price.